MicrosoftDocs/cpp-docs/docs/mfc/reference/cspinbuttonctrl-class.md

 ### Parameters
  `dwStyle`
  Specifies the spin button control's style.
 Apply any combination of spin button control styles to the control.
-These styles are described in [Up-Down Control Styles](http://msdn.microsoft.com/library/windows/desktop/bb759885) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+These styles are described in [Up-Down Control Styles](http://msdn.microsoft.com/library/windows/desktop/bb759885) in the Windows SDK.

  `rect`
  Specifies the spin button control's size and position.
 It can be either a [CRect](../../atl-mfc-shared/reference/crect-class.md) object or a [RECT](http://msdn.microsoft.com/library/windows/desktop/dd162897) structure